tari-project/rfcs/src/RFC-1106_TappletInstallation.md

 ## Description

-Tablet installation process is important and crucial in two cases:
+The tapplet installation process is important and crucial in two cases:

 ### 1. Adding to the Tapplets Registry

-As it was described in the RFC-1102 Tapplet Registry, to add a new tapplet to the registry it needs to be verified first.
+As it was described in the [RFC-1102: Tapplet Registry](https://github.com/tari-project/rfcs/pull/138), to add a new tapplet to the registry it needs to be verified first.
 To achieve that a given npm package with compressed tapplet is downloaded, extracted and checked if the provided checksum, data and files structure are valid.
 The process must be performed automatically, therefore GitHub Actions are needed to run the script responsible for a tapplet validation.

+It is very important from a security point of view **_not_** to install packages using the `npm install` command, so as not to perform actions such as installing the dependencies of the tapplet package itself or running postinstall hooks.

 #### Verification Script

 The script should be written in Rust to be consistent with the chosen project’s technical stack.
 In particular the script should:

-- download the npm package using http (not npm install, because it is not desirable to install dependencies)
+- download the npm package using http (not `npm install` as explained above)
 - extract compressed file
 - check files structure and required files presence (like index.html or tapplet.manifest.json)
 - given checksum equals to the calculated one from the installed package

 ### 2. Installing and running a tapplet in the Tari Universe

-As it was described in the RFC-1100 Tari Universe is a marketplace, so its inherent feature is to download and run any registered tapplet.
+As it was described in the [RFC-1100](https://github.com/tari-project/rfcs/pull/134) Tari Universe is a marketplace, so its inherent feature is to download and run any registered tapplet.
 In this case the process should be similar to the one described above as the Verification Script.
 However some extra actions are required to successfully install and run a tapplet:

 - defining the download folder path
 - defining the cache folder path

 Tauri provides well documented modules for working with file and directory paths.
 This package is simply called [path](https://tauri.app/v1/api/js/path).

+#### Reqwest

+The Reqwest is the Rust library built for fetching resources using the HTTP protocol.
+Reqwest is a popular HTTP client for Rust, which helps to handle large file downloads.

 #### Download directory path